mrbobbytables/thegrid/README.md

 4. Go back to the Bamboo interface and modify the ACL entry for `/nginx` to be `path_beg -i /`.
 If you are unfamiliar with HAproxy, this tells it to route any traffic to the nginx container(s) that begins with the prefix `/`.
 So **ALL** traffic will route to nginx when coming in on the default port 80.

-5. Open a new broswer tab and point it towards `http://<public_ip>/`.
+5. Open a new browser tab and point it towards `http://<public_ip>/`.
 You should see a 'Welcome to nginx!' message.

 For any advanced configuration.
 The HAproxy template should be modified before the Bamboo container is built, or have it supplied at runtime through a volume mount or seeded via some method with `ENVIRONMENT_INIT`.